mirfan899/sppas/sppas/doc/05_analyses/57_statistics.md

 - std dev. durations: the standard deviation value of the distribution of durations

 All of them can be estimated on a single annotation label or on a serie of them.
-The lengh of this context can be optionally changed while fixing the "N-gram" value (available from 1 to 5), just above the sheets.
+The length of this context can be optionally changed while fixing the "N-gram" value (available from 1 to 5), just above the sheets.

 Each displayed sheet can be saved as a CSV file, which is a useful file format